hemor/docker_php_dev/README.md

-# Docker + PHP + MariaDB
+# Docker + PHP + Mysql
-My configuration for php + mariadb with docker
+My configuration for php + mysql with docker